How sellers can avoid transaction problems

 Avoiding unpaid Items

-eBay's research has shown that following a few simple tips can significantly reduce the rate of unpaid item.
+Our research has shown that following a few simple tips can significantly reduce the rate of unpaid item claims.

-Include detailed postage and packing information in the item description as well as the location of the item.
+Include detailed postage and handling information in the item description as well as in the Postage section.

 Use eBay's checkout feature to make it simple for buyers to pay you.